 The reconstruction coming from the structure from motion process is always up to an unknown scale factor.
 This means that to scale the reconstruction metrically and make measurements, you need to introduce at least one distance constraint or control points constraints.
 Control points with absolute coordinates positions can be used as constraints during the bundle adjustment to enforce the scaling and the position of the model during the structure of motion itself.
-Using control points constraints is a much accurate solution that can be done in Zephyr Pro and Aerial.
+Using control points constraints is a much accurate solution that can be done in the full version of 3DF Zephyr.

-While control points and control distances can be only used in the Pro and Aerial version of Zephyr, you can still scale the reconstruction metrically also directly in the Free and Lite version by introducing one known metric distance constraint.
+While control points and control distances can be only used in the full version of Zephyr, you can still scale the reconstruction metrically also directly in the Free and Lite version by introducing one known metric distance constraint.
 Here's how:

 - Suppose you know measurements in meters for the 3D reconstruction.
 In the following example, I suppose to know that the door base is 1.5 meters.